-BISMARCK, North Dakota — The Farm Rescue nonprofit in the Upper Midwest is approaching another milestone — it will help its 300th farm family in the region by the end of the year.
+BISMARCK, North Dakota — The Farm Rescue nonprofit in the Midwest is helping its 300th family this week.

 Farm Rescue plants and harvests crops for farmers in the Dakotas, Minnesota, Iowa and eastern Montana who have experienced an illness, injury or natural disaster.
-It's been operating since 2006, supported by donations, business sponsors and about 1,000 volunteers.
+It's been operating since 2006, growing from a North Dakota operation with a shoestring budget and a few volunteers to a multistate nonprofit that's supported by donations, grants, dozens of business sponsors and about 1,000 volunteers from around the country.
+It now operates on an annual cash budget approaching half a million dollars.

 Follow Blake Nicholson on Twitter at: http://twitter.com/NicholsonBlake